tomarrell/snake/verifier/README.md

 << JSON Response Payload
 {
-  gameID: string,
+  gameId: string,
+  width: int,
+  height: int,
   score: int,
+  fruit: []Fruit, // fruit contains a new piece of fruit, replacing the one that was eaten
   snake: Snake, // the verified position of the snake
-  fruit: []Fruit, // fruit contains a new piece of fruit, replacing the one that was eaten
   signature: string, // a new signature for the validated state }
 ```